Planting & Feeding: The Complete Information for Thriving Gardens

 5. Watering Practices

 Proper watering is essential for nutrient uptake.
 Water deeply but infrequently to encourage strong root growth.
-Avoid water stress during critical growth stages, especially for newly planted seedlings or during and fruiting periods.
+Avoid water stress during critical growth stages, especially for newly planted seedlings or during flowering and fruiting periods.

 Table 8: Best Practices Overview